-Thursday Partly cloudy.
+Friday Partly cloudy.
 High (70%) chance of showers, most likely in the early morning.
-A thunderstorm likely in the early morning.
-Winds N/NW 30 to 35 km/h turning W/SW 30 to 40 km/h early morning then tending S/SW 20 to 30 km/h in the evening.
-Possible rainfall: 2 to 10 mm Chance of any rain: 70% Sun protection 9:00am to 5:30pm, UV Index predicted to reach 13 [Extreme].
+The chance of a thunderstorm about the hills in the early morning.
+Winds W 15 to 20 km/h turning S 20 to 30 km/h during the afternoon.
+Possible rainfall: 2 to 8 mm Chance of any rain: 70%.

 Saturday Sunny.
-Winds E/SE 15 to 25 km/h with an afternoon sea breeze 15 to 20 km/h.
-Possible rainfall: 0 mm Chance of any rain: 0%.
+Winds SE 15 to 25 km/h.
+Possible rainfall: 0 mm Chance of any rain: 5%.

 Adelaide Weather Forecasts

 ||16||28||50%||1-5mm||Nil||SE 15||58||SSE 18||43|

 Less than three weeks into 2017, the desert town of Tennant Creek in the NT is already just 89 millimetres shy of reaching its average yearly rainfall, with the unusual downpour said to be leading to an influx of creepy crawlies.

 Rain has continued to fall in parts of Central Australia, ensuring the current greenery continues.